 Notes

-- You can lightly crush cardamom pods, so they release stronger flavor into your tea.
+- Crush Cardamom: Lightly crush cardamom pods to release more flavor into your tea.

-- Avoid leaving it at room temperature.
-For the karak contains milk, it can spoil if left at room temperature for an extended period.
-It’s best to refrigerate it promptly after preparation.
+- Refrigerate Promptly: Avoid leaving the tea at room temperature.
+Since Karak Chai contains milk, you should not leave it at room temperature for extended periods, as it can spoil.
+Refrigerate it promptly after preparation.

 Salam!
 If using loose leaf tea, how much should I put?